-I don't have tons of food dislikes although I have so many likes that I often don't feel the need to push myself to develope a taste for something.
+I don't have tons of food dislikes although I have so many likes that I often don't feel the need to push myself to develop a taste for something.
 I really dislike canned tuna in anything.
 I like fresh tuna okay but not canned.
+I accidentally ordered tuna pizza in Italy and couldn't eat more than a bite.
+It's one of our funnier stories from that trip.
 My mom ruined me for macaroni salad (the mayonnaise-based kind) as a kid so really despise that although I love pasta salads, especially anything with orzo or curly pasta and feta cheese.
 I LOVE LOVE LOVE cheese.
 Love cheese.

 I love to travel, even if only in my own mind.
 Outside the U.S., I've gone to Japan, Hong Kong, Jamaica, Puerto Vallarta, Victoria, British Columbia, and Vancouver, British Columbia.
-At one time I desperately wanted to relocate to Australia and even got an immigration packet from the Australian embassy.
-I've also been to Manhattan, Pittburgh and Philadelphia, New Orleans (twice, once during Mardi Gras), Fort Lauderdale and Miami, Houston and Galveston (before Hurricane Ike), and Washington, DC.
+Oh, and Italy, of course!
+We recently had a big vacation back to Italy and squeezed in a stop in Paris and Amsterdam, both places we can't wait to go back to.
+Paris canNOT be done in two days.
+We merely got a taste of it and already are planning a trip back (hopefully late spring 2017).
+I've also been to Manhattan, Pittsburgh and Philadelphia, New Orleans (twice, once during Mardi Gras), Fort Lauderdale and Miami, Houston and Galveston (before Hurricane Ike), and Washington, DC.
 Also all over California, Arizona, parts of Oregon and Washington.

 Reading is my #1 addiction and I read a wide variety of genres, including historical romance, science fiction, fantasy fiction, cooking, crafting, gardening, home improvement, computer, history, some erotica, children's, young adults, even some teenager-type books.